Babes in the Wood murders (Brighton)

-The Babes in the Wood Murders were the murders of two nine-year-old girls, Nicola Fellows and Karen Hadaway, on 9 October 1986, by a 20-year-old local roofer, Russell Bishop in Wild Park, Moulsecoomb, Brighton, East Sussex, England.
-Bishop was tried and acquitted in 1987.
+The Babes in the Wood Murders were the murders of two nine-year-old girls, Nicola Fellows and Karen Hadaway, on 9 October 1986 in Wild Park, Moulsecoomb, Brighton, East Sussex, England.
+The perpetrator, 20-year-old local roofer Russell Bishop, was initially tried and acquitted in 1987.
 The case remained open until 10 December 2018, when Bishop was found guilty of the murders in a second trial.
 The investigation into the two girls' murders is the largest and longest-running inquiry ever conducted by Sussex Police.

-The murders became known as the Babes in the Wood murders after the children's tale.

-In April 2024 Sussex Police formally apologised for failings in the investigation and apologised for the wrongful arrest of Barrie Fellows, the father of Nicola, in a connected investigation in 2009.
+In April 2024, Sussex Police formally apologised for failings in the original investigation and for the wrongful arrest of Barrie Fellows, Nicola's father, in a connected investigation in 2009.

 Case

-Nicola Fellows and Karen Hadaway were best friends who lived near each other on the Moulsecoomb estate in the north of Brighton but attended different schools.
-At around 3:30 p.m. on 9 October 1986 the two returned home from school before going out to play.
+Nicola Fellows and Karen Hadaway were best friends who lived on the Moulsecoomb council estate in the north of Brighton.
+Despite living close to each other, the girls attended different schools.
+At around 3:30 p.m. on 9 October 1986, the two returned home from school before going out to play.
 At around 5 p.m.
-Susan Fellows saw her daughter and Hadaway playing with rollerskates, the last time she saw her daughter alive.
+Fellows' mother, Susan, saw her daughter and Hadaway playing with rollerskates, the last time she would see her daughter alive.

+That same day, 20-year-old Russell Bishop had gone to Fellows' house to speak to a lodger who lived there.
+Fellows had told Bishop to go away and called his teenage girlfriend, Jennifer Johnson, a "slag".

 When seen by a 14-year-old acquaintance near a parade of shops in the Lewes Road area, the girls were told to go home as their parents would become worried.
-Fellows reportedly told Hadaway "Come on, let's go over to the park," referring to Wild Park, where they were not allowed.
-At around 6:30 p.m., the girls were seen near a police box on Lewes Road, near where Russell Bishop was also seen wearing "what appeared to be a light blue top."
+Fellows reportedly told Hadaway, "Come on, let's go over to the park," referring to the Wild Park local nature reserve, where they were not allowed.
+At around 6:30 p.m., the girls were seen near a police box on Lewes Road, near where Bishop was also seen wearing "what appeared to be a light blue top."

-That same day Bishop had gone to Fellows' house to speak to a lodger who lived there.
-Fellows had told Bishop to go away and called his teenage girlfriend a "slag".